HIV and the LGBT Community

 Discrimination puts LGBT people at risk for infection and burdens those living with HIV

-How is HRC working on HIV/AIDS?
+How is HRC working to end the epidemic?

 - HRC lobbies Congress to provide funding for science-based, comprehensive sex education, which provides all youth the tools they need to live healthy lives and reduces new HIV infections.

-- HRC is also working with HHS to ensure that the Affordable Care Act is implemented in the most inclusive way possible for LGBT people, including those living with HIV.
+- HRC is pushing HHS to undertake the research necessary to revise current blood donation policy so low-risk gay and bisexual can men donate if they want to.
+HRC is also working with HHS to ensure that the Affordable Care Act is implemented in the most inclusive way possible for LGBT people, including those living with HIV.

 - HRC Foundation is working to increase knowledge of HIV prevention, treatment, and care among LGBT people, particularly in the South, through a major grant from the Elton John AIDS Foundation.